-The data presented in this table are from the indicated sources.
+- 1/ The data presented in this table are from the indicated sources.
 No attempt has been made to reconcile differences.
-1/2/

-1/ The data presented in this table are from the indicated sources.
-No attempt has been made to reconcile differences.
 2/ "Trade year" represents the year of the trade statistics used for the reciprocity calculus.
-3/ U.S. Tariff Commission, "Value of U.S. Imports for Consumption . . , 1930-67, "February 1968.
+3/ U.S. Tariff Commission, "Value of U.S. Imports for Consumption . . ., 1930-67," February 1968.
 4/ With the exception of the entries for 1939 and 1964, the figures are taken from U.S. Department of Commerce, Foreign Commerce and Navigation of the United States, 1946-1963, table 1.
 The 1939 figure is taken from the annual publication of the same source for 1939.
 The 1964 figure is taken from the U.S. Statistical Abstract, 1965, table 1238.
 5/ There is a lack of parallelness in the presentation of concessions granted and received.
-The former are cited in terms of the value of trade in the product from all sources; the latter in trade with negotiating countries only.

-6/ Sources are listed by round.

-First: U.S. Department of State, Analysis of General Agreement on Tariffs and Trade, 1947, concessions granted, p.
+The former are cited in terms of the value and the product from all sources; the latter in trade with negotiating countries only. - trade in the product from all sources; the latter in trade with negotiating countries only.
+6/ Sources are listed by round. - First: U.S. Department of State, Analysis of General Agreement on Tariffs and Trade, 1947, concessions granted, p.
 134; concessions received, p.
-4.

-Second: U.S. Tariff Commission, Operation of the Trade Agreements Program, 3d report, concessions granted, p.
-7; concessions received, p.
-9.

-Third: U.S. Tariff Commission, Operation of the Trade Agreements Program, 4th report, concessions granted, p.
+4. - Second: U.S. Tariff Commission, Operation of the Trade Agreements Program, 3d report, concessions granted, p.
+7; concessions received, - Third: U.S. Tariff Commission, Operation of the Trade Agreements Program, 4th report, concessions granted, p.
 8; concessions received, p.
-8.

-U.S. Tariff Commission, Operation of the Trade Agreements Program, 9th report, concessions granted, p.
+8. - Fourth: U.S. Tariff Commission, Operation of the Trade Agreements Program, 9th report, concessions granted, p.
 61 (by contrast, U.S. Department of State, General Agreement on Tariffs and Trade, Analysis of United States Negotiations, 1956, refers to \$811 concessions granted, pp. 1-2, the difference from the USTC figure being explained by the difference in the size of concessions directly negotiated, State using \$677 and the Tariff Commission \$519).
 For concessions received, the previous sources, U.S. Tariff Commission, p.
 63 and Department of State, p.
-5. Fourth:

-U.S. Department of State, General Agreement on Tariffs and Trade, Analysis of United States Negotiations, 1960-1961 Tariff Con- ference, concessions granted, vol. 1, p.
-195. U.S. Tariff Commission, Operation of the Trade Agreements Program, 14th report, concessions received, p.
-22. (By contrast, the above cited Department of State publication uses the figure \$1,496 for conces-sions received, p.
-106.)
-Fifth:

-Office of the Special Representative for Trade Negotiations, General Agreement on Tariffs and Trade, 1964-67 Trade Conference, Report on United States Negotiations, vol. 1, pt.
-1, concessions granted, p.
-11; concessions obtained, p.
-1v.
-Sixth:

-[]/ The concession on copper has been excluded from these figures.
+5. - Fifth: U.S. Department of State, General Agreement on Tariffs and Trade, Analysis of United States Negotiations, 1960-1961 Tariff Conference, concessions granted, vol. 1, p.
+198. U.S. Tariff Commission, Operation of the Trade Agreements Program, 14th report, concessions received, p.
+22. (By contrast, the above cited Department of State publication uses the figure \$1,496 for concessions received, p.
+106.) - Office of the Special Representative for Trade Negotiations, General Agreement on Tariffs and Trade, 1964-67 Trade Conference, Report on United States Negotiations, vol. 1, pt.
+1, concessions granted, p. iii; concessions obtained, p. iv.
+Sixth: - The concession on copper has been excluded from these figures.
 If copper is included the figure becomes \$911.
 Cf. U.S. Tariff Commission, Operation of the Trade Agreements Program, 9th report, p.
+60.

-60. 1 dutiable imports $\underline{1}/$ at a time when dutiable imports accounted for 62 percent of total imports. $\underline{2}/$ The depth of U.S. duty reductions in the two rounds was equally large, averaging 35 percent. $\underline{3}/$ At the time of the sixth round dutiable trade had a much greater role than at the time of the first round (which is testimony both to the "liberating" consequences of earlier trade negotiations and the effect of price increases on specific duties).
+dutiable imports 1/ at a time when dutiable imports accounted for 62 percent of total imports.
+2/ The depth of U.S. duty reductions in the two rounds was equally large, averaging 35 percent.
+3/ At the time of the sixth round dutiable trade had a much greater role than at the time of the first round (which is testimony both to the "liberating" consequences of earlier trade negotiations and the effect of price increases on specific duties).